timdeschryver/timdeschryver.dev/content/posts/gridsome-social-cards/index.md

 ---
-title: 'Social media cards with Vue and Gridsome'
+title: Social media cards with Vue and Gridsome
 slug: gridsome-social-cards
 description: It's easy to create metadata tags with Gridsome, I was so happy with it that I wanted to write this post 😃.
 There is also a page in the docs on how to create metadata tags, but let's translate the theory into a real world example.
 author: Tim Deschryver
-date: '2019-04-15T14:00:00.000Z'
+date: 2019-04-15T14:00:00.000Z
-tags:
-  - Vue
-  - Gridsome
+tags: Vue, Gridsome
-banner: './images/banner.jpg'
+banner: ./images/banner.jpg
-bannerCredit: 'Photo by [Joshua Fuller](https://unsplash.com/@joshuafuller) on [Unsplash](https://unsplash.com)'
+bannerCredit: Photo by [Joshua Fuller](https://unsplash.com/@joshuafuller) on [Unsplash](https://unsplash.com)
 published: true
 tweet_id: '1117777550992920577'
 ---